 BPsy AppSc GradDipPsych MProf Psych MAPS

 Genevieve completed a Masters of Professional Psychology at the Australian Catholic University (ACU), a Graduate Diploma in Psychology at Federation University Australia, and a Bachelor of Applied Science in Psychology at the Royal Melbourne Institute of Technology (RMIT).
 During her Bachelor degree, Genevieve received a letter of commendation from the Department Head of the School of Psychology for outstanding academic achievement and was invited to join the Golden Key International Honour Society, which recognises the top 15% of university students worldwide.

-Genevieve has worked with children, adolescents and adults, practicing in community based clinics and the criminal justice system.
-Genevieve is experienced in delivering evidence based interventions including cognitive behavioural therapy and narrative therapy, in addition to being practised in conducting a range of clinical and neuropsychological assessments including assessing cognition, memory, executive functioning, adaptive behavioural functioning, and personality.
+Genevieve has worked with children, adolescents and adults, practising in community-based clinics and the criminal justice system.
+Genevieve is experienced in delivering evidence-based interventions including cognitive behavioural therapy and narrative therapy, in addition to being practised in conducting a range of clinical and neuropsychological assessments including assessing cognition, memory, executive functioning, adaptive behavioural functioning, and personality.

 Genevieve enjoys working with people experiencing a range of difficulties including:

 - Developing Resilience